CS340-19/news/README.md

 ## Objectives
 The course will provide basic software engineering approaches with a focus on intense practice.
+Upon successfull completion of this course you will be able to:

-- Version control and issue tracking
+- Do version control and issue tracking
-- Basic software project management
+- Paticipate in teams and do basic software project management
-- Build (cmake)
-- Test
+- Do basic software testing
-- Deploy to the cloud
+- Deploy software to the cloud
-- Participate in open source projects
+- Contribute to open source projects

-## Expected Outcomes

-Upon completion, students will be able to work in teams, break work into iterations, write tests, deploy their software to the cloud, and participate in open source projects.

 ## Course Description